rsvim/rfc/1-TUI/3-Layout.md

 ### Trade-Off

 Of course there is a big gap between TUI layout and a browser that running CSS layout.
+Here we have some very fundamental principles when using CSS Flexbox with Rsvim TUI:

+- Grapheme based TUI has very limited spaces compared with pixel based web browser, thus unnecessary details are removed for more effective visual information.